wbawakate/fairtorch/README.md

 ## Background

 In recent years, machine learning-based algorithms and softwares have rapidly spread in society.
-However, cases have been reported where these algorithms unintentionally suggest discriminatory decisions[1].
+However, cases have been found where these algorithms unintentionally suggest discriminatory decisions[1].
 For example, allocation harms can occur when AI systems extend or withhold opportunities, resources, or information.
 Some of the key applications are in hiring, school admissions, and lending[2].
 Since Pytorch didn't have a library to achieve fairness yet, we decided to create one.

 ## What it does

 Fairtorch provides tools to mitigate inequities in classification and regression.
 Classification is only available in binary classification.
-A unique feature of this tool is that you can add a fairness constraint to your model by simply adding a few lines
+A unique feature of this tool is that you can add a fairness constraint to your model by simply adding a few lines of code.

 ## Challenges we ran into